Need Help?

 CCA Portal

-If you need to withdraw from courses at CCA for the current semester or take a leave of absence for a future semester, or both, you must follow all college procedures to complete the withdrawal and/or leave of absence.
+If you need to take a leave of absence from CCA, or withdraw from the college, you must follow all college procedures to complete the withdrawal and/or leave of absence processes

 Information on withdrawing from all courses or taking a leave of absence can be found in the Student Handbook.

-If you have questions about either process, set up an appointment with an ISAP advisor.
+Both of these decisions greatly impact your F-1 non-immigrant status, so if you have questions about either process, set up an appointment with an ISS advisor.

 Students can apply for an official leave of absence from CCA for one semester or one academic year.
 A leave of absence is requested by completing the leave of absence form and obtaining all required signatures.
 Once your leave of absence is approved, you will be dropped from all courses for which you are registered in the leave semester, which could include the current semester.